 In this course, students begin bar preparation early in their last semester of law school.
-A thorough review of three MBE topics (Civil Procedure, Contracts and Real Property) will be covered.
-Students will learn and understand the components that make up the bar exam (essay, MBE and PT) and develop a successful approach to studying for the bar exam.
-Upon completion of the course, students will have an in-depth review of the three subjects and therefore reduce the time needed to review these subjects during their post-graduation bar preparation period.
+Early Bar Preparation will be a review of the most tested topics of all seven MBE subjects (Civil Procedure, Contracts, Real Property, Evidence, Criminal Law and Procedure, Torts, and Constitutional Law).
+Students will learn and understand the components that make up the bar exam (essay, MBE and PT) and develop successful approaches to studying for the bar exam.
+Upon completion of Early Bar Preparation, students will have an in-depth review of the major topics within the seven subjects covered on the MBE, and therefore reduce the time needed to review these subjects during their post-graduation bar preparation period.
+The course will include instruction on both MBE and essay writing approaches and techniques.